 Explorer 125.
 Ham Street, map reference TR001337, is in Kent, 8 km S of Ashford.

-After passing through Ruckinge, once a haunt of smugglers, the walk begins a long and rather featureless stretch alongside the Royal Military Canal, hastily constructed in the early 19thC to protect England from a threatened Napoleonic invasion.
+The Royal Military Canal was hastily constructed in the early 19thC to protect England from a threatened Napoleonic invasion.
 As William Cobbett was fond of pointing out, the emperor whose armies had crossed the Rhine and the Danube was hardly likely to be deterred by this innocuous waterway; the invasion never came and the project was soon being condemned as an extravagant military folly.
 In the ditches alongside the canal you might come across some more resolute invaders, such as the green marsh frog (originally from Hungary) or even one of its predators, the mink.

 Ham Street and Appledore are adjacent stations on the Ashford–Hastings line, which has an hourly service.
 From London, it is quicker to travel via Ashford.
 The fastest route is on the High Speed Train from St Pancras, taking about 1 hour.
 You can also travel from Charing Cross or Victoria, taking just over 1½ hours.

-The only bus route in the area is Stagecoach 11, which runs every 1–1½ hours (not Sundays or evenings) between Ashford and Lydd via Hamstreet, with just one or two of these services also going through the villages of Ruckinge and Appledore.
+The only bus route in the area is Stagecoach 11, which runs every 1–1½ hours (Mon–Sat) between Ashford and Lydd via Hamstreet, with just one or two of these services also going through Appledore.

-Take the train nearest to 09:40 from St Pancras to Ham Street, changing at Ashford International.
-If travelling on a slower train from Charing Cross or Victoria, leave half an hour earlier.
-If you are doing the Short Circular Walk, leave an hour later than these times.
+Take the train nearest to 10:40 from St Pancras to Ham Street, changing at Ashford International.
+If travelling on a slower train from Charing Cross or Victoria, leave at least half an hour earlier.

-The suggested lunchtime stop is the Woolpack Inn (01233-732900) in Warehorne (after 9 km on the Main Walk or 4½ km on the Short Circular Walk), which reopened in May 2015 after being closed for 1½ years.
+The suggested lunchtime stop is the Woolpack Inn (01233-732900) in Warehorne (after 5 km), which reopened in May 2015 after being closed for 1½ years.
 This attractive pub is open all day and serves excellent home-cooked food made from local ingredients.

 There is no refreshment place near Appledore station (the Railway Hotel closed in 2013) but there are two nice places in the village.
-As well as the Black Lion (see above), Appledore offers “the quintessential English tea time experience” at the delightfully-named Miss Mollett's High Class Tea Room (01233-758555), open to 5pm (4pm weekdays in winter), but closed on Mondays and the Tuesday following a Bank Holiday.
+As well as the Black Lion (see above), Appledore offers “the quintessential English tea time experience” at the delightfully-named Miss Mollett's High Class Tea Room (01233-758555; open to 4pm weekdays in winter, 5pm otherwise; closed Mon and the Tue following a Bank Holiday).
 You need to allow at least half an hour to reach the station, 2¼ km away.